Neotriz/100-days-of-code/log.md

 **Today's Progress:** Working on FCC's Nightlife Coordination App

 **Thoughts**: Officially done with the app!
 It can now show list of guests via modal and keep track of current users' RSVP.
 Now onto CSS and aesthetic ;)

+### Day 8th: January 10th 2017

+**Today's Progress:** Working on FCC's Nightlife Coordination App

+**Thoughts**: 99% done with the app.
+I've messed/tinkerd around with CSS layouts, as well as UX design experience including
+- Implemented `google-map-react`
+- Adding queries for more robust responsive
+- Add flexbox in home page to render YelpCards and Google map

+Last thing need to do is render markers correctly and off to deployment!